PawseySC/singularity-containers/_episodes/05-build-deffile.md

 exercises: 5
 questions:
 objectives:
-- Learn what is a def file and its basic syntax
+- Learn what is a def file
-- Learn the pros&cons of building with Singularity vs Docker
+- Learn the basic syntax of a def file
 keypoints:
 - Use `Bootstrap` and `From` to specify the build starting point
 - The `%post` section contains the list of commands needed to install and setup packages in the image